MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-select-a-folder-and-display-folder-information.md

 - csharp
 ---

-# How to: Select a Folder and Display Folder Information
+# Select a Folder and Display Folder Information

 This example shows how to programmatically display information about a folder that a user selects from a specified folder list.